mustasaari/buttongame/README.md

 # buttongame

 * This project is multiplayer button-clicking game.
 It has frontend made with React, backend made with Maven and Spring Boot using PostgreSQL database.
 * Players click button that increments counter from range 1-500.
-Every 10th, 100th or 500th click give player more credits.
+Every 10th, 100th or 500th click gives players more credits.
 * Player receives unique personal id from backend that is used to recognize player on later sessions.
 Id is saved to frontend cookies and if cookie is deletes, progres is lost.
 * Players unique identifiers and scores are save to PostgreSQL database.
-*

 # Technologies